Nazulka/WD-Buzzwords/README.md

 ### Implemented Features

--[x] **Features available to all users and admin** **Home Page**
+- [x] Features available to all users and admin
+**Home Page**

 Navigation Bar
-* Responsive Navigation Bar is created using Materialize Navbar class.
+* Responsive Navigation Bar was created using Materialize Navbar class.
 It displays the website's logo on the left and on the right navigation links to the "Home", "Glossary", "Log In" and "Sign Up" Pages when the user is not logged in.
 * Brand Logo also serves Home Page link, which is particularly convenient when accessing the site on smaller screen size devices.
 * On screen sizes below 992px navbar is hidden and slide out menu comes into effect, which collapses into a hamburger menu bar when closed.

 Parallax
-* A Materialize parallax image has been added to visually support the content and for added user interactivity.
+* A Materialize parallax image was added to visually support the content and for added user interactivity.

 Search WD Buzzwords
 * The Search box features an input field and a Search button, allows users to look up the terms and jargons they would like to learn more about.